bhuan007/image-pool/README.md

 # imgur-downloader
-Downloads images and logs image metadata to a csv from imgur depending on your search term.
+This program lets you download images and logs the image metadata to a csv from imgur.

 PREQUISITES: